 Workflow

-Training and qualification are an essential elements of QMS in < to train and instruct all employees and external persons in such a way that they understand the impact of their activities on the quality of the < manufactured products as well as the provided services.
+Training and qualification are an essential element of QMS in Organisation Name to train and instruct all employees and external persons in such a way that they understand the impact of their activities on the quality of the Organisation Name manufactured products as well as the provided services.

-Therefore, each < employee must be qualified and must conscientiously perform the assigned tasks as outlined in the Job Description.
+Therefore, each Organisation Name employee must be qualified and must conscientiously perform the assigned tasks as outlined in the Job Description.
 The suitability for a task must always be acquired before conducting the task, e.g., through a combination of training, further training, experience, or instruction.

 Employees who have not yet successfully completed the required training must be instructed and supervised by a Qualified Employee.

-<, <, Department Heads define training approach, scope and strategy for all departments, Roles, groups.
+e.g., Quality Management Director, e.g., Training QA Specialist, Department Heads define training approach, scope and strategy for all departments, Roles, groups.

 Training needs